qiuchengjian/ETD/README.md

-# Domain-adaptation-for-medical-image-segmentation
+# Early tumor dignosis
-Domain adaptation for medical image segmentation, a collection of literature reviews and code implementations.
+Early tumor dignosis, a collection of literature reviews and code implementations.